PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

   `paddle.dist_train` will upload the trainer package to Job Server and then save them on the distributed filesystem, and then start up a job for building the runtime Docker image, Parameter Server and Trainer will use this runtime Docker image.

   There are some benefits for building runtime Docker image on JobServer:
-  - **Docker in Docker** should mount `docker.sock` in the container and set `--privileged`, if the code running in a kubernetes pod, it's not safety.
+  - **Docker in Docker** should mount `docker.sock` in the container and set `--privileged`, if the code running in a kubernetes pod, it's not safe.
   - Users only need to upload the training package files, does not dependency docker engine, docker registry.
   - If we want to change another image type, such as RKT, the user does not need to care about it.